sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 Whenever you **flip** and reveal a wound card, follow these rules:

- * Say or act out the gutteral noise emitted by your character
+ * Say or act out the guttural noise emitted by your character
  * You must immediately stop flipping (eg, if you were instructed you to "flip 3", you stop short once you hit the wound card - resolve the move with only the card(s) you flipped.